-On September 1, 2011, the District obtained funding of \$765,000 from Qualified School Construction Bonds, a debt financial arrangement authorized by the American Recovery and Reinvestment Act of 2009.
-The District will deposit a specified amount annually into a sinking fund for 17 years.
-This amount plus interest earned will be used to retire the debt when due.
+On August 5, 2010, the District obtained funding of \$4,855,000 from Qualified School Construction Bonds, a debt financial arrangement authorized by the American Recovery and Reinvestment Act of 2009.
+The District is required to remit annual payments to retire this debt.